slazav/py_patcher/Readme.md

 ```

 Script reads `<in file>` and verifies checksum (unless `--no_cs` is given).
-If checksum verivication fails the script stops (unless `--force` option is given).
+If checksum verification fails the script stops (unless `--force` option is given).
 If `-F <patch_file>` option is given then patches are read and applied to the data.
 With `-p <patch_name>` option one can select a specific patch.
 If `<out_file>` is given and at least one patch can be applied then result is